shahbaaz12/apiGW_LB_Demo/readme.md

-This project demonstrates an API flow using Kong as the gateway, Nginx as the load balancer, and two Node.js application instances backed by MongoDB.
+This project demonstrates an API flow using Kong as the API gateway, Nginx as the load balancer, and two Node.js application instances backed by MongoDB.
-All services run together using Docker Compose for easy local testing and request routing.
+All services run using Docker Compose for easy local testing and routing.

 How to Run